dhealy83/stud-light/README.md

 ## installation:

-## 1. Run command "npm i in root folder to install dependancies"
+## 1. Run command "npm i in root folder to install dependencies"

 ## 2. Run command "npm run seed" to seed the database